soulspace-org/overarch/README.md

 not models in the sense of generality.
 Especially if you describe your model in PlantUML files, these descriptions are mere textfiles.

-The textfiles don't compose and you can't do anything else with these descriptions other than render them with PlantUML.
+These textfiles don't compose and you can't do anything else with these descriptions other than render them with PlantUML.
 The parsing process is opaque and you don't have access to the data of the model.
 Also the model is complected with the diagrams, as layout and rendering information is part of